 The Wordsworth Trust will be marking the 250th Anniversary of the birth of William Wordsworth in 2020.

-William Wordsworth's lifemask by Benjamin Robert Hayden in the Reading Room, Jerwood Centre.
+William Wordsworth's lifemask by Benjamin Robert Haydon in the Reading Room, Jerwood Centre.
 Photo: Charlotte Wood